zeus-12/fmhy-scraper/README.md

 # fmhy-service

-## WIP, yet to implement CRON Jobs
+## WIP, yet to implement ADDING TO DB

-A cron-job which scrapes the github page of FMHY, and update the db periodically.
+A cron-job which scrapes the github page of FMHY.

 > to setup, run "yarn watch" on one terminal and "yarn start" on another.
-> Built using Prisma, Typescript, Node, PlanetScale